qtnc/6pad2/doc/configuration.md

 2:
 :	Use .editorconfig files and always open the files in the format specified in .editorconfig, even if there are potential encoding and/or line endings conflicts.

+### Standard .editorconfig properties supported

 The following standard .editorconfig properties are supported :

 charset:
 :	The character set encoding: "Latin1", "UTF8", "UTF8BOM", "UTF16Le", "UTF16Be"
 end_of_line:
-:	Line ending type: "CRLF", "LF" or "CR"
+:	Line ending type: "CRLF", "LF" or "CR". as an extension, "RS" and "LS" are also supported.
 indent_style:
 :	Indentation type: "tab" or "space"
 indent_size: